tsmp-falcon-platform/ci-bundle-utils/bundleutilspkg/src/bundleutilspkg/data/configs/README.md

 # Transformation Process

-The transformation from exported bundle to a more sanitized form uses transformation instructions.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->